AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

-# Module 07: Use Question Answering with the Language Studio
+# Lab 07: Use Question Answering with the Language Studio

 ## Lab overview
 In this exercise, you will use Language Studio to create and train a knowledge base of questions and answers.
 Content for the knowledge base will come from an existing FAQ page on the website of Margie’s Travel, a fictitious travel agency.
 You will then use Language Studio to see how it would work when used by customers.